rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 (anosmia), they are advised to follow the [COVID-19: guidance for households with possible coronavirus (COVID-19) infection guidance](https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance){.govuk-link}
-(which states that the ill person should remain in isolation for 7 days and the rest of the household in isolation for 14 days).
+(which states that the ill person should remain in isolation for at least 10 days and the rest of the household in isolation for 14 days).

 ### Will children and young people be eligible for testing?